The word "short" in the recipe title is a promise of melt-in-your mouth tenderness. That's the butter doing its job.

-- 1/2 cup raw almonds with skins, plus about 18 whole almonds for decorating
+- 1/2 cup raw almonds with skins, plus 18 whole almonds for decorating

 - 2 teaspoons pure vanilla extract